-When you use the debug build configuration, IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
+When the C++ Compiler Configuration is set to Debug, IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
 More info

 See in Glossary reports a reliable managed stack trace, and includes each managed method in the call stack.
-The stack trace does not include line numbers from the original C# source code.
+The stack trace doesn’t include line numbers from the original C# source code.

-When you use a release build configuration, IL2CPP might produce a call stack that’s missing one or more managed methods.
+When the C++ Compiler Configuration is set to Release or Master, IL2CPP might produce a call stack that’s missing one or more managed methods.
 This is because the C++ compiler has inlined the missing methods.
 Method inlining is usually good for performance at run time, but it can make call stacks more difficult to understand.
 IL2CPP always provides at least one managed method on the call stack.
-This is the method where the exception occurred.
-It also includes other methods if they are not inlined.
+For stack traces created from managed exceptions, this is the method where the exception occurred.
+It also includes other methods if they aren’t inlined.

 IL2CPP call stacks do not include source code line number information in the debug or release configurations.